Amazon Upgrades Alexa’s Long-Form Speech and Vastly Expands Custom Voice Languages and Styles

 Polly’s Vocal Range

 Polly’s menu of voices built with neural text-to-speech (NTTS) technology is now extensive enough that Alexa might need the long-form style just to read it out.
 The Amazon Web Services (AWS) product already offers several voices, but some of them now offer extra style choices.
 Depending on what Alexa Skill the developers are creating, they can adjust the Matthew and Joanna voices to speak English conversationally or to sound like a newscaster.
 The newscaster style of speech is also an option for the Spanish Lupe voice.
 The new styles only apply only to those voices, but Polly is also adding ten entirely new voices in six new languages.
-Alexa Skills can now be programmed to speak Italian, Canadian French, Brazilian Portuguese, and Spanish in as spoken in Spain, Mexico, and the U.S. The Portuguese and U.S. form of Spanish include a few options each.
+Alexa Skills can now be programmed to speak Italian, Canadian French, Brazilian Portuguese, and Spanish in as spoken in Spain, Mexico, and the U.S. The Portuguese and U.S. form of Spanish includes a few options each.

 The new Polly voices fit into Amazon’s recent focus on attracting new clients for the product.
 In February, Polly introduced Brand Voice, which connects clients with Amazon engineers to generate a custom voice for their branded Alexa skill using a spokesperson’s recordings.
 The feature debuted with voices for an Australian bank and a facsimile of Colonel Sanders for KFC Canada.
 That’s on top of Amazon’s consumer-facing use of the tech to create the Samuel L. Jackson voice for Alexa.